frain-dev/convoy-website/content/docs/manual/applications-and-endpoints.md

 ### Endpoint authentication

-Endpoints, both new and existing, can now require an API key to receive events.
+Endpoint authentication is a scenario where the endpoint owner needs to specify an authentication mechanism separate from signatures to validate the webhook origin.
+New and existing endpoints can now require an API Key to authenticate against the endpoint.
+In the future, we hope to support more authentication mechanisms.

 ![Endpoint authentication](/docs-assets/endpoint-auth.png)